moofone/rust-workspace-analyzer/README.md

-# Rust Workspace Analyzer for Claude Code
+# Rust Workspace Analyzer for Trading Backend PoC

-A powerful MCP (Model Context Protocol) server that provides deep architectural analysis and insights for Rust workspaces, designed for seamless integration with Claude Code.
+A specialized MCP (Model Context Protocol) server that provides deep architectural analysis and insights for the trading-backend-poc Rust workspace, designed for seamless integration with Claude Code.

 ## 🚀 Features